lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > implicitly taking D to be the coalesced sum of all these domains? -- Footnote
 > 6 confirms this, but comes a little late.

-I haven't responded to the above five points yet, because they don't seem as high a priority as some of the others; but it might be good to go back and address them later, if there's time.
-[TODO]
+-->

 > p.14, "the Top state is unreachable": unless one writes Top to the LVar.
 I
 > don't think you have explicitly indicated yet that this operation is
 > disallowed.

-Good point; you're allowed to explicitly write Top to the LVar (although you wouldn't, because by doing so you would cause the program to step to the error state right away).
-I think what we mean here is that you cannot *unintentionally* reach Top.
-I've reworded this.
+This is a good point; one is allowed to explicitly write Top to the LVar (although by doing so, one would cause the program to step to the error state right away).
+What we really mean here is that one cannot *unintentionally* reach Top.
+We've reworded this.

 > Definition 2.3, lub of stores: I would be interesting to know where this
 > definition is used.
 Apparently not in the operational semantics (good).
 I am